-We hope to have all teams created and each girl called by mid-July.
+We hope to have all teams created and each girl called by in a timely manner.

 What age group does my child fall into?

-Age classification is determined by your daughters age on January 1, 2017 (after the new year).
-If your daughter turns 10 on or before January 1, she will try out at the 10U level.
-USSSA offers an age calculator, but note it's showing the current 2016 season, so you may have to add 1 year, since we're trying out for 2017.
+Age classification is determined by your daughters age on January 1, 2024 (after the new year).
+Example: If your daughter turns 10 on or before January 1, she will try out at the 10U level.

 Are these "All Star" Teams?

 Teams are structured a little differently than they were back in the 80's (when many of the current parents were kids) and while some teams are more competitive, teams are formed with players of similar skill level, to play against other teams of similar skill level.
 If your child enjoys the game, they should consider joining a team, as they will gain great experience, regardless of whether they are one of the best players or athletes in their class.

 The term "travel" can also be somewhat misleading, as most tournaments are played in the Des Moines metro area.
 While "how far" a team may travel to compete in a tournament is up to the coach and families on any given team, most teams won't travel beyond Indianola and likely won't spend a single night in a hotel room during a season.